 - Take a backup of your phone on iCloud using Wifi or by iTunes

 - Go to Settings-> General->Software Update and check whether any update is available or not

 - If an update is available, you can download it using Wifi or by connecting your phone to your computer and downloading the latest version using iTunes

-After coming to know about the QR Code-scanner glitch, Apple has taken steps to ensure that security patches are provided in the current and the beta version of iOS 11.4 as well.
-Thus, all you need to ensure is that your beloved iPhone has the latest software update and you are protected.
+After knowing the QR Code-scanner glitch, Apple took immediate steps.
+These steps were to ensure that security patches be present in the current and the beta version of iOS 11.4 as well.
+Thus, all you need to ensure is that your beloved iPhone has the latest software update.
+And you are safe.